Updated: May 18

 Another higher tempo song follows titled 'Calling Me Out'.
 I'm not huge on Dave's singing on the hook yet his melodic tone on the pre-chorus works well.
 The cadence on the verses are fine as is the beat although it doesn't really stand out until the acoustic guitar comes in.
 After a couple of short tunes we get another seven and a half minute track in 'How I Met My Ex'.
 It's a deep yet relatable tale exposing Dave's incredible storytelling ability over a melancholy single-instrumented piano instrumental.
 Following on from that, we have one of Dave’s most popular songs ’No Words’.
 It’s a banger as it’s intended to be with the delivery with the party type vocals over a Steel Banglez piano themed beat.
 A MoStack feature is always a win as the two spit about beefing people and girls.
 Hook is addictive as well it serves it’s purpose brilliantly.
 The finale to Dave's EP is the outstanding 'My 19th Birthday'.
 A real deep cut off the project see's Dave discussing a lot of thing such as his depression, relationships, crime, family, and his music career.
 As the verses progress and the lyrics unravel we hear the beat become more slow and more desperate as Dave pours his heart out on this one.
 It's a great end to the EP wrapping all the themes into one sheet, and ending on a high note as he exclaims to his mum "Mummy you ain't gotta wake up for work in the freezing cold in the middle of the night for a cheque no more//Mummy you ain't gotta cry no more//You ain't gotta stress in the night no more".

-FAVOURITE TRACKS: Game Over, Question Time, Calling Me Out, How I Met My Ex, No Words, My 19th Birthday
+FAVOURITE TRACKS: Game Over, Question Time, No Words

 LEAST FAVOURITE TRACK: Attitude